1993 Shanghai International Film Festival

 The 1st Shanghai International Film Festival was the inaugural film festival of the now A-grade Shanghai International Film Festival (SIFF).
 It was held for one week in Shanghai between October 7 and October 14, 1993.
-The festival saw participation of 167 films from 33 different countries and 300,000 attendees.
+The festival saw participation of 167 films from 33 countries and 300,000 attendees.
 Shanghai Film Art Center was the primary main venue with an additional eight secondary venues.